 S25 - Choke by the worries and cares of the world

 Luke 8:14 talks about the ‘cares of this world’.
-In this case, it spoke about a believer who is so concerned about the world that the person stops being effective in the church.
+In this case, it speaks about a believer who is so concerned about the world that the person stops being effective.
 The believer, for example, may drop out of church, or prayer meeting or simply not been involved in fellowship with other believers.

 ‘Worries and cares of the world’ is a legitimate concern.
-It is considered ‘sinful’ because it leads to ‘unfruitfulness’; we become ineffective and stuck in the rout of life.
+It is considered ‘sinful’ because it can lead to ‘unfruitfulness’; we become ineffective and stuck in the rout of life.
 ‘Worries and cares’ also represents a lack of faith in God to look after our well being.

 All of us have to learn to walk in faith and trust the Lord.

 Jesus was in town.
 While Mary ‘sat at the Lord’s feet and listened to his teaching’, ‘Martha was distracted from much serving.’
 She went on and complained to Jesus about Mary’s irresponsibility of not serving.